BASTAcode/BASTA/docs/grids.rst

 the core developers of BASTA.

-A small grid is downloaded automatically with the installation of BASTA and is stored in ``${BASTADIR}/grids/Garstec_16CygA.hdf5``.
+A small grid is downloaded automatically with the installation of BASTA and is stored in ``BASTA/grids/Garstec_16CygA.hdf5``.
 As the name suggest, this grid is built with the GARching STellar Evolution Code around the observed parameters of the *Kepler* target 16 Cyg A. Many of the :ref:`examples` are built using this grid, while others are constructed from larger grids that can be downloaded.

 For this purpose, BASTA includes a grid download tool that can be easily accessed from the command line.
-After installing the code, type in the following commands:
+After installing the code, go to the BASTA folder and run the following:

     .. code-block:: bash

-        cd ${BASTADIR}
-        source venv/bin/activate
         BASTAdownload -h

 and follow the instructions to download the grids.
 Currently the following grids are available for download: